kleinweb/laminas-validator-extensions/README.md

 ## "Any Validator" chains

-`\Alley\Validator\AnyValidator` is like a [validator chain](https://docs.laminas.dev/laminas-validator/validator-chains/) except that it connects the validators with "OR," marking input as valid as soon it passes one of the given validators.
+`\Alley\Validator\AnyValidator` is like a [Laminas validator chain](https://docs.laminas.dev/laminas-validator/validator-chains/) except that it connects the validators with "OR," marking input as valid as soon it passes one of the given validators.

+Unlike a Laminas validator chain, validators can only be attached, not prepended, and there is no `$priority` argument.

 ### Basic usage